skypjack/entt/README.md

 ### API Reference

-Unfortunately `EnTT` isn't documented yet and thus users cannot rely on in-code documentation.<br/>
+Unfortunately `EnTT` isn't documented yet and thus users cannot rely on in-code documentation.
-Source code and names are self-documenting and I'm pretty sure that a glimpse to the API is enough for most of the users.<br/>
+Source code and names are self-documenting and I'm pretty sure that a glimpse to the API is enough for most of the users.
 For all the others, below is a crash course that guides them through the project and tries to fill the gap.

 ### Crash Course